prominence-eosc/docs/running-jobs.md

 This is of course assuming `/bin/bash` exists inside the container image.

 ## MPI jobs
-To run an MPI job, you need to specify either `--openmpi` for Open MPI or `--mpich` for MPICH.
+To run an MPI job, you need to specify either `--openmpi` for Open MPI, `--intelmpi` for Intel MPI and `--mpich` for MPICH.
 For multi-node jobs the number of nodes required should also be specified.
 For example:
 ```
 prominence create --openmpi --nodes 4 alahiff/openmpi-hello-world:latest /mpi_hello_world
 ```
-The number of processes to run per node is assumed to be the same as the number of cores requested per node.
+The number of processes to run per node is assumed to be the same as the number of cores available per node.
+If the number of cores available per node is more than the requested number of cores all cores will be used.
 This behaviour can be changed by using `--procs-per-node` to define the number of processes per node to use.

-**Note:** Currently `--procs-per-node` is only supported for Open MPI jobs.
+**Note:** Currently `--procs-per-node` is not supported for MPICH jobs.
 {: .notice--warning}

 Unlike single-node jobs, a command to run (and optionally any arguments) must be specified.
 If an entrypoint is defined in the container image it will be ignored.